rjspencer/docs/theming.md

 : a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to none (i.e. the current account)

+### Variables

+TotalVideos
+: the total amount of videos, or if `videoplaylistid` is set, the total videos in this playlist

 ## VideoView
 A view for a single video. *Meant to be used with {Page:VideoView}*